AI Writing Keyboards vs Grammar Apps in 2026: Which Do Professionals Prefer?

 Yes, and many professionals do.
 Use the AI keyboard for daily typing and the grammar app for reviewing important documents.
 They serve different purposes and don't conflict with each other.

-No. Modern AI keyboards process corrections in milliseconds.
-You won't notice any lag.
-In fact, most people type faster because they make fewer mistakes that need backspacing.
+Absolutely not.
+2026's AI keyboards process corrections in under 50 milliseconds - faster than human perception.
+You won't notice any lag whatsoever.
+In fact, studies show most people type 15-20% faster because they make fewer mistakes that need backspacing and spend less time second-guessing their word choices.

 They help through exposure and correction, but they don't explain rules like grammar apps do.
 For active learning, grammar apps are better.
 For passive improvement through use, AI keyboards work well.